kamushadenes/chloe-ai-bot/README.md

 Replace <worker_url> with the URL of your deployed worker.

 Once the bot is registered, it will start receiving messages from Telegram and generating responses using ChatGPT.

+## Roadmap

+Here are some of the features we plan to add to Chloe in the future:

+- **Web Search:** Chloe will be able to perform web searches and provide relevant results to users.
+This will make Chloe even more useful for tasks like research and information gathering.

+- **Voice Integration:** Chloe will be able to use voice input and output to provide a more natural and convenient user experience, using OpenAI's Whisper API.

 ## Contributing